Develoi89/Develoi89/README.md

     </h1>
     <p>
         Mi name is Eloi, after more than 10 years in diferent work sectors, due to confinement,<br>
-        I discover my vocation in code and I decide to search a way to lear abaut it.<br><br>
+        I discover my vocation in code and I decide to search a way to lear abaut it.💪<br><br>

     </p>
 </body>